-How to play Solitaire?
+How do you play the card game Solitaire?

 Variants of Solitaire